pemami4911/neural-combinatorial-rl-pytorch/README.md

 I trained a model on `sort10` for 4 epochs of 1,000,000 randomly generated samples.
 I tested it on a dataset of size 10,000.
 Then, I tested the same model on `sort15` and `sort20` to test the generalization capabilities.

-Test results on 10,000 samples:
+Test results on 10,000 samples (A reward of 1.0 means the network perfectly sorted the input):

 | task | average reward | variance |
 |---|---|---|